Bookworm-project/Docs/query_structure.md

 Currently, random sorting is handled in an interesting way.
 If the counttype relies on the *number or ratio of texts*, it sorts the texts in random order.

 If the counttype relies on the *number of ratio of words*, however, it tries to sort the texts randomly weighted by the number of times the words appear in it.
 This means that **a random word from the first text should represent a random *usage* from the overall sample**.
-The current MySQL-python implementation uses an approximation for this: `LOG(1-RAND())/sum(main.count)` that should mimic a true a weighted ordering for most distributions, but in some cases it may not behave as intended.
+The current MySQL-python implementation uses an approximation for this: `LOG(1-RAND())/sum(main.count)` that should mimic a weighted random ordering for most distributions, but in some cases it may not behave as intended.

 > In progress.
 True weighted random ordering will be more expensive in time but potentially useful.